 Repeatability: This course may not be repeated for additional credits.

 JRN 5305.
-Urban Reporting Lab 2.
+Reporting Lab 2.
 3 Credit Hours.

-This course is a continuation of Urban Reporting Lab 1.
-Students work together to tackle a single, urban problem, issue, or topic that the class chooses together, producing a regular stream of news to be published on a collectively owned, multimedia, data-centric class website.
+This course is a continuation of Reporting Lab 1.
+Students work together to tackle a single, public problem, issue, or topic that the class chooses together, producing a regular stream of news to be published on a collectively owned, multimedia, data-centric class website.
 Students may hone a chosen specialization through this course by having a particular role in the class project.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.